orstavik/JoiEvents/docs/5_Gestures/Pattern15_GrabTouch.md

 <div style="width: 200vw; height: 90vh; background: blue">try to scroll on me</div>
 ```

 But, what is this?!
-The pointer events ignores your preventDefault?!?
+The pointer events just ignores your preventDefault?!?
 Strike two!!
 No....
 Apparently, the browsers did not find it poignant to disconnect the defaultAction of the touch events
 from their MergedEvent relative.
 But you do!
 Arrghh..
 The pain!
 The senseless, meaningless torture of
 default actions run awry.
 Why couldn't they just have made the merged pointer events properly?

 Then how do I control the touch actions dynamically??
 After some deliberations, you get an idea.
-Can you go old-school?
 Stripped of all your confidence and filled with self-consciousness after two rejections,
 you try to discretely robot and moon-walk your way over to your ex-girlfriend at the other side
 of the room.
 Ohh...
+The self-doubt installed in you after the two previous rejections makes you
-The self-consciousness makes you question your every limb, which breaks your
-rythm and flow horribly..
+monitor your every limb, which breaks your rythm and flow horribly..
 Ohh..
-I hope she has forgotten all the bad stuff I told her during the
+I hope she has forgotten
+that I told her she wasn't as cool as the pointer sisters during the breakup..
-breakup when you told her you wanted to try something new with one of the pointer sisters..
-I hope she will dance with me, if only out of pity...
+Hopefully she will dance with me, if only out of pity and to show me this once that I was wrong to
+dump her...

 Third, you add an event listener for `touchstart`, whose sole purpose is to control the native touch
 events by calling `.preventDefault()` on that event.